48Club/bnb-48-inscription/README.md

 4. Multi commands are allowed to be carried in a single tx, ensuring a cost-effective and efficient process.
 5. Multiple serialization formats support.
 Developer is free to choose read-freindly format like json or efficiency orientation format like protobuffer.
 6. Backward compatible upgradability.

+Notably, bnb-48 serves as a standard for inscription originated on the BNB Smart Chain, with '48' denoting its association with the 48 Club.

 ## Data format:
 The data part typically consists of an serialized data object following a format notation (ALL CAPITAL).
 If the format notation is not provided, data object will be treated as JSON defaultly.